 Many multi-cookers have nonstick interior pots that can be cleaned in a dishwasher, but most manufacturers still recommend washing by hand and avoiding metal utensils to keep that surface scratch-free.
 Models with hinged lids or pressure valves can be harder to clean by hand than those with glass lids.

 Some multi-cookers include a bake function that can make bread much like you would in a standard oven.
-For others, the slow-cooker setting can be used to bake bread.
+For others, the slow-cooker setting can be used to bake bread or other baked goods.
 Breads take longer on a slow-cook setting than in an oven, but with a multi-cooker, you can bake indoors or outside without heating the house.

 Can you fry in a multi-cooker?